-WordPress will generate three set of thumbnails based on the settings here.
+- Select the size of thumbnails – WordPress will generate three set of thumbnails based on the settings here.
 If you use one of the default WordPress theme like Twenty Fourteen then you can customize the size of thumbnails here.
 If you use any other theme then these thumbnails will simply increase your file count and hence you can make the dimensions to 0 to deactivate.
 Learn more about reducing number of thumbnails in WordPress.

-This is a very good option so that files uploaded over the period of time can easily be classified.
-When this option is activated, a media file uploaded on December 2014 will have the following URL:
+- Organizing media files in month and year based folder – This is a very good option so that files uploaded over the period of time can easily be classified.
+When this option is activated, a media file uploaded on December 2025 will have the following URL:

 Check out our article on how to change the media upload directory.

 This is one of the most used and important settings in WordPress.
-Permalinks are shot form for permanent links and help to change the numeric URL to a descriptive one so that users and search engines can understand your site content better.
+Permalinks are short form for permanent links and help to change the numeric URL to a descriptive one so that users and search engines can understand your site content better.
 The first step after installing WordPress is to choose an appropriate permalinks structure needed for your site.